Hebatallah11/Medicine-Diabetes-Assistant/README.md

     G --> H[Web Interface]
 ```

-1. **Query intake** — the user submits a medicine or dosage question through the web interface.
+1. **Query intake**: the user submits a medicine or dosage question through the web interface.
-2. **Agent orchestration** — the LangGraph agent manages state and decides what information is needed.
+2. **Agent orchestration**: the LangGraph agent manages state and decides what information is needed.
-3. **Retrieval** — relevant chunks are pulled from ChromaDB based on semantic similarity.
+3. **Retrieval**: relevant chunks are pulled from ChromaDB based on semantic similarity.
-4. **Grounded generation** — the retrieved context is passed to the LLM via OpenRouter to produce a well-supported answer.
+4. **Grounded generation**: the retrieved context is passed to the LLM via OpenRouter to produce a well-supported answer.
-5. **Response** — the final recommendation and reasoning are returned to the user.
+5. **Response**: the final recommendation and reasoning are returned to the user.

 ---